 Documents 2021

-National Honor SocietyPlease Read Carefully:
+Please Read Carefully:

 **After reviewing the National Honor Society criteria (in the Candidate Letter) and if you would like to continue with the selection process, please read the “To Do List” below thoroughly and adhere to all deadlines.
 The information you provide to the NHS Selection Committee will aid in determining your eligibility for acceptance.